From Home to New Horizons

-Homeschooled students are as competitive for appointment to the United States Air Force Academy as any other applicant and must meet the same standards as students coming from traditional school settings.
+Homeschooled students are as competitive for appointment to the United States Air Force Academy as any other applicants and must meet the same standards as students coming from traditional school settings.
 There are many ways homeschooled students can strengthen their applications and prepare for life at the Academy.

 In the absence of graded coursework completed at a public or private high school, we place greater weight on standardized ACT and SAT scores.
 Familiarize yourself with the scores we look for and review all college admissions testing options.
 For more details, see the Academic Requirements admissions factor.